 Tue.
 Jan.
-18 Quiz on ceramics through oil painting
+17 Quiz on ceramics through oil painting

-Debate: Was the Sistine Chapel ceiling overcleaned?
-Great discoveries in art history: Egyptian women, the cave at Sperlonga, Michelangelo's brain, the revenge of Artemisia, and the Isenheim altarpiece, African and Native American ritual arts in context.
-Invention of photography and the photographic arts Camera obscura, photography, and their influence on painting.
+Debate: Is using photographs to make paintings "cheating"?
+Great discoveries in art history: Egyptian women, the cave at

+Sperlonga, Michelangelo's brain, the revenge of Artemisia, the Isenheim altarpiece, African and Native American ritual arts in context.
+Invention of photography and the photographic arts.
+Camera obscura, photography, and their influence on painting.
 Daguerre and the first fixed images.
 Materials and techniques of photography.
 Photography as a valid art form.